ai4er-cdt/geograph/README.md

 git submodule update --init
 ```

+__Pulling updates from the submodule:__
-Once you have initialized the submodule, you can fetch and update any changes to the submodules via `git submodule update --remote`
+Once you have initialized the submodule, you can fetch and update any changes to the submodules via `git submodule update --remote`.

+__Pushing updates to the submodule:__
+To push updates to from your local branch to the submodule remote, simply enter the submodule directory and perform the usual `git add`, `git commit` and `git push` workflow.

+If you push an update to the superproject which includes an update to the submodule, use
+`git push --recurse-submodules=on-demand`.

 Here's the authoritative link if you'd like to learn more about [git submodules and how to work with them](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-### Setting up the python environment
+### 1.2 Setting up the python environment
 Once you cloned the repo to your system, enter the repository and run the following commands:
 ```
 # 1. Highly recommended: